cetinkaya/caltk/README.md

 # caltk
 caltk is a simple Tk application that shows monthly calendars.
-It requires *cal* tool.
+It requires *cal* tool and Ruby with Tk support.

 ### Example usage